milsonei/reactnd-project-readable/frontend/README.md

 │    │   ├── MyComment.js #Component responsible for displaying all details of a comment, such as author, creation time, and buttons to increment or decrement the comment score.
 If the logged in user is the author, he or she can delete the comment.#
 │    │   ├── MyPost.js #Component responsible for displaying all details of a post, such as author, creation time, comments counter, category, and buttons to increment or decrement the posting score.
 If the logged in user is the author, they can delete or edit the post in view mode.
 The following React UI library ANTD components are used: Alert, Comment, Icon, Tooltip, Avatar, Row, Col and Popconfirm.#
 │    │   ├── Nav.js #Component responsible for generating the top menu of the application.
 Because it is a component that is rendered on all pages, it serves as the point of redirection.
 This component renders the Menu, Icon and Avatar components from React UI library ANTD.#
+│    │   ├── NotFoundComponent.js #Component responsible for generating a page not found alert.
+This component renders the Alert from React UI library ANTD.#
 │    │   ├── PostEditPage.js #Component responsible for rendering a page for creating and editing a particular post.
 The AND components used on this page are: Avatar, Tooltip, Select, Form, Button, Input.#
 │    │   ├── PostViewPage.js #Component responsible for creating the preview page for all details of a particular post and the comments associated with this post.
 The AND components used on this page are: Form, Avatar, Comment, and Col.#
 │    │   ├── SearchInput.js #Component responsible for creating a search field based on the Search component from React UI library ANTD#